Grosvenor Ambleside infuses new life into this waterfront community.

-Once home to a contaminated gas station, the former brownfield site on which the development is located will be remediated while building Grosvenor Ambleside, with 75% of waste from construction diverted from landfill to recycling facilities.
-As a potential response to dealing with rising ocean levels, Bellevue Avenue - a road to the south of the site - has been elevated by almost a metre to protect the development from high tides.
+Once home to a contaminated gas station, the former brownfield site on which the development is located was remediated while building Phase I, with 90% of waste from construction diverted from landfill to recycling facilities.
+As a potential response to dealing with rising ocean levels, a road to the south of the site has been elevated by almost a metre to protect the development from high tides.

 The first building completed in 2018 and construction is underway for the second and final building comprising 42 homes.